aslpavel/pretzel/README.md

 [![Build Status][build_badge]][build_url]
 [![Coverage Status][coverage_badge]][coverage_url]

-Is an asynchronous similar to asyncio but does not require python3.
+Is an asynchronous library similar in a way to asyncio but does not require python3.

 Features
 --------